Information on buying land, a house or a business on Koh Chang.

 4. Another fisherman’s house in Klong Prao.
 Our neighbour’s shack.
 We had originally wanted to buy this when we bought Baan Rim Nam.
 It was just a very basic wood and corrugated iron hut that had almost collapsed.
 Back then the Thai boss of a dive company ended up buying it.
 A concrete base for a new house was built but got no further and it soon changed hands a couple of times it ended up being owned by another of our neighbours.
 They wanted to sell, so we bought it – for about ten times the original price.
 It’s just a concrete base with a house book but it cost more than Baan Rim Nam.
 But it’s always best if you can control your neighbours in Thailand, as you never know who will move in next door and how noisy they will be.
 We have a plan to rebuild the house but that’s on hold until it’s possible to get permission to build from the Marine National Park.
 That will require a change of government.

 5 .
 Beachfront land.
-Technically it’s my sister-in-law’s as it’s out of our price range.
+This was originally my sister-in-law’s & her Dutch husband.
 She and her husband wanted some land for a holiday home by the beach.
 Impossible to find on the west coast and so this had to be on the east of the island.
-Even a few years ago it was virtually impossible to find a small plot.
+Even a few years ago it was very hard to find a small plot.
 Most land by the sea had been sold or the local owners only wanted to sell a much larger plot that included land set back from the beach.
-But after six months of talking to land owners and getting to know them, we found one who agreed to sell a 1 Rai beachfront plot for a realistic price. ( Due to a couple of unexpected children, this Chanote titled land is now for sale.
-It’s the only 1 Rai plot on the beach that you’ll find for sale on Koh Chang. )
+But after six months of talking to land owners and getting to know them, we found one who agreed to sell a 1 Rai beachfront plot for a realistic price.
+In 2018 we bought it off them.

-In late February 2017 I was contacted by an agent in Pattaya who had been trying to sell a unit for over a year on behalf of an old friend of his.
+In late February 2017 I was contacted by an agent in Pattaya who had been trying to sell a Leasehold unit for over a year on behalf of an old friend of his.
 As a last resort the asking price was now discounted by 50%.
 Did I know anyone who was interested?
 I wasn’t at first as it seemed a bit strange and to be honest, real estate agents in Pattaya don’t have a great reputation for ethics and honesty.
 But after a bit of Googling and contacting the developer it turned out that it was legit.
 And even better was the only type of unit I’d really want.
 A top floor corner unit.
 So, we went to take a look and decided to buy it.
-This is a Leasehold unit.
-It took a while to get the paperwork in order as the seller was in Norway.
-But Morten, the agent from Pattaya did a great job getting documents signed and we eventually got the lease transferred into my name at the Land Office in Laem Ngop.

 What are the takeaways?